nehahonrao/php-Blackjack/README.md

 DAY 1:

 Try to understnd oops concept and at the end came to know that class is template for object and object is instance of class.
-OOPS are use to keep your code DRY(Do not Repet Yourself).
+OOPS are use to keep your code DRY(Do not Repeat Yourself).
 I learned to create properties and methods.

 DAY 2: